Jakey Hollow Natural Area

-The Jakey Hollow Natural Area is a natural area in Jakey Hollow in Columbia County, Pennsylvania, in the United States.
+Jakey Hollow Natural Area is a protected area in Jakey Hollow in Columbia County, Pennsylvania, in the United States.
 The natural area has an area of 59 acres.
 A hiking trail known as the Ward Crawford Trail is in the area and hunting is also permitted there.
 Part of the natural area is old-growth forest and recognized by the Old-Growth Forest Network.
 Some logging was historically done in portions of Jakey Hollow.
 The area was purchased by Ward Crawford and his brother in the 1950s.
 They sold it to the Pennsylvania Department of Conservation and Natural Resources in 1990.

 Location and description

-The Jakey Hollow Natural Area is located in Hemlock Township, Madison Township, and Mount Pleasant Township, in Columbia County, Pennsylvania.
+Jakey Hollow Natural Area is located in Hemlock Township, Madison Township, and Mount Pleasant Township, in Columbia County, Pennsylvania.
 A small portion of Jakey Hollow is in the northeastern corner of Hemlock Township and the southeastern corner of Madison Township.
 The vast majority of the hollow is in Mount Pleasant Township, which is also where the entirety of the natural area is located.
 With an area of 59 acre, the natural area is one of the smallest natural areas in Pennsylvania.

-The Jakey Hollow Natural Area is located on a small tributary of Little Fishing Creek.
+Jakey Hollow Natural Area is located on a small tributary of Little Fishing Creek.
 It is near the community of Mordansville and 5 mi north of Bloomsburg.
 A glen is also located in the natural area.
 The area is accessed via Crawford Road.

-Two cornfields lie next to the Jakey Hollow Natural Area and the area in the vicinity of it is being developed.
+Two cornfields lie next to Jakey Hollow Natural Area and the area in the vicinity of it is being developed.
 Some of the woods surrounding the natural area is privately owned.
 Some timber is cut in these woods, but no logging has been done in the upper half of Jakey Hollow.
 Additionally, a stone quarry is found near the natural area.
 It is possible that in the future, it could become fully surrounded by developed land, specifically housing developments.
 Runoff from nearby agricultural lands is also found in the natural area.